Dilru1/SteadyDiffuseEmission/README.md

 *Estimation of the Upper Limit for Steady X-ray Emission from the Sgr B Molecular Cloud: 50% estimation (left) and 95% estimation (right)*

 3. **Poisson_Maps.py** processes all 900 pixels in each epoch to create Poisson maps.
-These Poisson maps utilize the density-estimated 6.4 keV flux instead of the continuum-subtracted values and are used to extract the spectrum of the steady emission.
+These Poisson maps replaces the continuum-subtracted 6.4 keV line by the density-estimated 6.4 keV flux.
+These Poisson maps are are used to extract the spectrum of the steady emission in **Part 3:**.

 **Note:**